apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-foreach-quarkus/README.md

 This example contains a simple workflow service that illustrate foreach state usage.
 `ForEach` is a state that invokes an action over any item of an input collection.
 This example consist of just one `foreach` state.
 A list of `int` is passed and every item increase its value one unit.
-Another actions prints the updated value.
+Another action prints the updated value.
 The service is described using JSON format as defined in the [CNCF Serverless Workflow specification](https://github.com/serverlessworkflow/specification).